Hyundai Motor Company: 2020–present

 On 14 October 2020, Euisun Chung was inaugurated as the new chairman of the Hyundai Motor Group.
 His father, Chung Mong-koo, has been made Honorary Chairman.

 In April 2021, the company said that its profits rose by 187%, the highest rise in four years.
 The company recorded a profit of $1.16 billion from the beginning of 2021 until March.

+In May 2023, Hyundai established a joint venture with LG Energy Solution to manufacture electric vehicle batteries in the US.

 In October 2024, Hyundai Motor said it had signed a 610-gigawatt-hour (GWh) power purchase agreement (PPA) with SK E&S and other partners, the latest in its renewable energy transition efforts.
 In November 2024, the company announced that its Global Chief Operating Officer, Jose Munoz will hold the new role of global co-CEO beginning 1 January 2025.
 Munoz will be the first foreigner to hold such a high executive post in a giant South Korean conglomerate.
 The promotion is said to be credited to Munoz's resilience and strategies in pushing for record sales in the North America region.